Extraordinary Measures

 - Emergency power becomes permanent

 ICE was created at step three, in response to 9/11.
-Two decades later, the original threat has receded, but the powers remain—expanded, institutionalized, and increasingly directed inward.
+Two decades later, the original threat has receded, but the powers have expanded in scope, been institutionalized, and are increasingly directed inward – step five?

 Historical Parallels

 Authoritarian regimes institutionalized this same logic through internal security forces that abandoned legal constraint.
-ICE is not equivalent in ideology, intent, or scale.
+This is not saying ICE is equivalent in ideology, intent, or scale, yet..

 The comparison matters for one reason only: the mechanism is familiar.